medicare special enrollment periods

 Your Primary Residence Changed

 • You moved to a new address outside of your plan’s service area.
-You can find out if your current plan is or is not offered in your new location by speaking with a local licensed agent.
+A local licensed agent can tell you if your current plan is or is not offered in your new location.

 • You moved to a new address in your plan’s service area, but now you have new plan options at your new location.
-You can find out if your plan options have or have not changed at your new location by speaking with a local licensed agent.
+You can speak with a local licensed agent to find out if your plan options have changed at your new location.

 • You’ve moved back to the United States after living abroad.